-The small pool of cancer stem cells could explain the heterogeneity for the of nearly all tumors and the relapse occurring in patients considered tumour-free for many years.
+Cancer stem cells could explain the heterogeneity of most tumours and the relapse occurring in patients considered tumour-free for many years.

 The existence of CSCs, and whether they are sufficient to maintain tumour growth in humans, has not yet been definitively confirmed.